NCAS-CMS/cf-python/docs/source/introduction.rst

 may nonetheless be modified in memory.

 .. code-block:: python
-   :caption: *A simple example of reading a field construct from a
+   :caption: *A basic example of reading a field construct from a
              file and inspecting it.*

    >>> import cf